vinodh1988/funny-app/README.md

 there is only one input output directive called as ngModel

 if you want to use it you have to import FormsModule

+## Input and Ouput

+### Sending data from parent to child

+if you want to send some data to child

+the child component need to declare an input element, for this we use a decorator call input

+after decorating with @Input the element will behave as input directive

+but this input directive will be only applicable for the current components in which it is created

+## Output

+## Communicating from child to parent

+@Output is usually decorated to a variable which of type EventEmitter

+Usually this variable emits data when even an even occurs

+this variable will behave as an output directive and the target would wait until the event occurs and calls the function mentioned in the right